biojava/biojava.github.io/_wikis/BioJava:Tutorial:Sequences_and_Features.md

 Other annotations
 -----------------

-In additions to the two \`identifier' properties of the Sequence, it may have other annotation data associated with it.
-BioJava contains an Annotation interface, which represents a set of key-value pairs, a little like a Java Map (indeed, Annotation has an asMap method).
+In additions to the two 'identifier' properties of the sequence, it may have other annotation data associated with it.
+BioJava contains an `Annotation` interface, which represents a set of key-value pairs, a little like a Java `Map` (indeed, Annotation has an `asMap` method).

     Sequence seq = getSequence();
     Annotation seqAn = seq.getAnnotation();